andykrohg/db2-debezium/README.md

 This repo houses collateral to demonstrate a data streaming pipeline using the Debezium DB2 connector as a source and the Kafka Connect Postgres connector as a sink.

 # How to deploy
 1. Deploy a DB2 database to OpenShift.
 These manifests will generate a dummy database called `sample`.
+The image we're using (`quay.io/debezium/db2-cdc:1.2`) has already fulfilled the [prerequisites to setup Db2 for Debezium](https://debezium.io/documentation/reference/connectors/db2.html#setting-up-db2).
    ```bash
    oc new-project db2
    oc apply -k openshift/db2/